mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 ## Motivation

-Playing around with IoT devices provides several advantages.
+Playing around with Internet of Things (IoT) devices provides several advantages.
 Apart from the obvious ability to easily prototype systems tailored for your specific needs, it can also give you a more engaging way to gain insight into the tools and infrastructure that usually comes with IoT devices, and is relevant for most of the modern developers:

 * Cloud
 * Distributed systems